microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 The user can also scroll vertically with the mouse wheel and scroll bar as long as the ScrollableHeight property is strictly positive.

 ### ScrollingView.IgnoredInputKind property
 Gets or sets the kinds of user input the control does not respond to.
-Defaults to Non
+Defaults to None.

 Each input kind affects both scrolling and zooming capabilities.
 For instance, if the Pen flag is included, the user can no longer scroll nor zoom using the pen.